 Transferring phone numbers common questions

-The following are frequently asked questions about transferring phone numbers to Skype for Business.
+The following are frequently asked questions about transferring phone numbers to Microsoft Teams.
 After reviewing the answers, you should be ready to create a port order and transfer your phone numbers.
 See Transfer phone numbers to Office 365 for instructions.

-You can port or transfer phone numbers in all of the supported countries or regions but how you submit a port order request depend on the country or region where the phone numbers come from.
-You can see a listing of the countries/regions that are supported by Countries and region availability for Audio Conferencing and Calling Plans.
+You can port or transfer phone numbers in all of the supported countries or regions, but how you submit a port order request depend on the country or region where the phone numbers come from.
+You can see a listing of the countries and regions that are supported by Countries and region availability for Audio Conferencing and Calling Plans.

 When you are doing phone number management tasks such as transferring (porting) numbers or getting phone numbers that are aren't available in the Skype for Business admin center, see Manage phone numbers for your organization.